kachkaev/traefik/docs/configuration/ping.md

 Note the dedicated port `:8082` for `/ping`.

-In the above example, it is _very_ important to create a named dedicated entry point, and do **not** include it in `defaultEntryPoints`.
+In the above example, it is _very_ important to create a named dedicated entrypoint, and do **not** include it in `defaultEntrypoints`.
-Otherwise, you are likely to expose _all_ services via this entry point.
+Otherwise, you are likely to expose _all_ services via this entrypoint.

 ### Using ping for external Load-balancer rotation health check